Bayesian Numerical Integration with Neural Networks: EXPERIMENTAL DETAILS

 The Goodwin oscillator with no intermediate protein species is given by: \begin{talign*} \frac{du_1}{dt} &= \frac{a_1}{1 + a_2 u_2^\rho} - \alpha u_1\\ \frac{du_2}{dt} &= k_1 u_1 - \alpha u_2, \end{talign*} where $u_1$ corresponds to the concentration of mRNA and $u_2$ to the concentration of the corresponding protein product.
 We set $\rho = 10$.

 As initial conditions we set $u_0 = (0, 0)$.
 To generate the ground truth dataset, we set $a_1 = 1$, $a_2 = 3$, $k_1=1$ and $\alpha=0.5$.
 We use a measurement noise of $\sigma = (0.1, 0.05)$.
 Data was collected for $2400$ time points in $t\in[1, 25]$, leading to the following expression for the likelihood: \begin{talign*} p(y | x) \propto \exp \left(- \frac{1}{2 \sigma_1^2} \sum_{k=1}^{2400} ||y_{1,k} - u_1(t_k) ||_2^2- \frac{1}{2 \sigma_2^2} \sum_{k=1}^{2400} ||y_{2,k} - u_2(t_k) ||_2^2 \right) \end{talign*} We use an \texttt{JAX}'s implementation of Dopri5(4) to solve the ODE.
 We use automatic differentiation implemented in \texttt{JAX} to compute derivatives of the likelihood with respect to the parameters.
 To avoid parameters becoming negative, we use log-transformed parameters $w = \log(x)$ for the parameter inference via MCMC.
 We place a standard normal prior on the log-transformed parameters $w$.
+For this dataset we choose MALA, based on the successful application and extensive study of this MCMC algorithm in previous work \citep{Riabiz2020, chen2019stein, Calderhead2009, Oates2016thermo}.
 For each dataset we run five chains, where the initial conditions for each chain are sampled from the prior.
+Each chain is run with a step size of $h=0.0033$ for $500000$ steps.
+We use thinning with a step size of $20$.
+This results in datasets of $n=125000$.
+We did not use any warm-up on this dataset to keep the choice consistent for all dataset sizes.

-Figure \ref{fig:goodwin_oscillator2} shows the results for the remaining two parameters not shown in the main text.
+Figure~\ref{fig:goodwin_oscillator2} shows the results for the remaining two parameters not shown in the main text.